 The article poses a question that, at first glance, seems relatively simple: how many dependents are in Mexico?
 Based on the various studies reporting statistics of dependency in Mexico, we found multiple answers, and their wide heterogeneity represents a serious challenge to advance in the construction of policies in the area.
-For example, if we select the Mexican population aged 65+ today-roughly 13.8 million64-, the number of people who could potentially require LTC services varies between 2.8 and 8.5 million.
-This enormous range of results represents a huge problem to design policies and prioritize the discussion around LTC in the country.65 Using a lower-bound estimation to calculate the potential demand for LTC services could result in 5.5 million people failing to access services.
+For example, if we select the Mexican population aged 65+ today-roughly 13.8 million-, the number of people who could potentially require LTC services varies between 2.8 and 8.5 million.
+This enormous range of results represents a huge problem to design policies and prioritize the discussion around LTC in the country.
+Using a lower-bound estimation to calculate the potential demand for LTC services could result in 5.5 million people failing to access services.

 Finally, our study reveals a series of challenges for Mexico in terms of measuring dependency and generating a LTC system.
 In this context, our results emphasize the importance of adopting a consensus standard definition of dependency for the country.
 This implies several challenges that need to be addressed.
 First, the need to advance in the elaboration of national definitions and instruments to measure dependency at national level.
-This will reduce the current discretion of researchers when defining FD, as well as the problems derived from different methodological choices needed to measure FD.66
+This will reduce the current discretion of researchers when defining FD, as well as the problems derived from different methodological choices needed to measure FD.

 The existence of multiple estimations for the number of dependents in the country hinders the identification of the problem and, consequently, the proposal of solutions.
 To obtain more accurate estimates of LTC needs at the country level, Mexico needs to move forward from measurements based exclusively on the ENASEM.
 As noted above, the survey is an important source of information for calculating dependency, but, from a public policy perspective, it has the limitation of being restricted exclusively to older people.
-On the other hand, its longitudinal nature makes it an important source of information for the estimation of dependency, but not for the estimation of dependency prevalence, except for the 2001 baseline, and waves with sample refreshments (2012 and 2018).47 be facing the challenge of measuring the demand for care services and responding accordingly.
-We emphasize the need of using consensus-based definitions to collect future data that allows the estimation of FD in older adults as well as in other populations (eg, children and people with dementia) and the periodic updating of the situation of dependents in the country, as a way to advance in the use of evidence-based policy-making.
+On the other hand, its longitudinal nature makes it an important source of information for the study of the dynamics and changes of dependency, but not for the estimation of dependency prevalence, except for the 2001 baseline, and waves with sample refreshments (2012 and 2018).